Swannanoa (mansion): History

 Major Dooley died in 1922 at the age of 82.
 He left Swannanoa entirely to his wife, Sallie Mae, along with several million dollars.
 Sallie May Dooley died in 1925 at the age of 79.
-Major Dooley left the estate to his four sisters.
+At her death the estate passed to Major Dooley's sisters.
 Many pieces of the Swannanoa furniture were moved to Maymont upon the death of Sallie May.
 Her Swan furniture and bed are on display at Maymont in Richmond, Virginia.

 When the property was built it had state-of-the-art fixtures for the time.
 Electricity, plumbing and central heat were installed in the house.
 It was the first house to have electricity in Nelson County and to accomplish this it had its own power plant on the property.
 There also was a built-in elevator.
 Like Monticello, Thomas Jefferson's house 27 miles away, it had a dumbwaiter to bring food up from the basement kitchen to the butler's pantry on the first floor and placed on a radiator with flat shelving.